Introduction

 Dental Bonding Before & After

-Dental Bonding Vs. Crowns Or Veneers
+Dental Bonding Different from Crowns or Veneers

 Dental bonding is a relatively conservative procedure, and requires less reduction of the natural tooth than crowns or veneers.
 Teeth bonding can also be an alternative treatment for porcelain veneers patients in Beverly Hills who wish to cover up minor imperfections in the smile.
 Its a good intermediate material that can last for a short while.
 They are not as strong as the porcelain veneers and they will not last as long.
 The color may not be completely stable over time, but the price is less expensive than lab generated porcelain veneers.